-With ownership comes decision making and power.
+With ownership comes decision-making and power.
 The music that Black kids mostly listen to is not controlled by Black people.
-Black people are not making decisions on what is exceptable for the general public to listen to.
+Black people are not making decisions on what is acceptable for the general public to listen to.
 The decisions are made by rich white executives who may be following an agenda to modify the behavior of Black people, all around the world.

-This behavior has been programmed into the minds of Black people who don't realized how severe the programming is.
-Anyone who can control the thinking of their enemies, is their enemies master.
+This behavior has been programmed into the minds of Black people who don't realize how severe the programming is.
+Anyone who can control the thinking of their enemies is their enemies' master.

-Today Black people encourage Black spending on Black businesses while using white owned media and not supporting Black owned businesses or websites.
-This behavior is a direct consequencefrom years of clever programming.
+Today Black people encourage Black spending on Black businesses while using white-owned media and not supporting Black-owned businesses or websites.
+This behavior is a direct consequence of years of clever programming.

-It is imperative that Black people try to regain some control of our circumstance.
-It is imperative that Black people leave the white social networking plantations that punish us for simply expressing our own views, because these same networks that Black people use exclusively are interested in preserving white supremacy.
+It is imperative that Black people try to regain some control of their circumstances.
+It is imperative that Black people leave the white social networking plantations that punish us for simply expressing our own views because these same networks that Black people use exclusively are interested in preserving white supremacy.

 We have to remember that any type of supremacy is systematic.
-Supremacy cannot exist wihtout a system in place to support it.
+Supremacy cannot exist without a system in place to support it.
 If we intentionally become a part of a system of supremacy, then that is a system that we will not be supreme in.
-We don't get to be supreme until we are in full control of that system, which will not be possible on a non black website.
+We don't get to be supreme until we are in full control of that system, which will not be possible on a non-black website.